 Kent Sport operates all the sport and fitness facilities across the Canterbury campus.
 All students, staff, and members of the public are welcome to become members, with a wide range of benefits including access to:

 - Air-conditioned, fully-equipped gym with cardio, weights and strength training equipment

 - Large fitness and dance studio with up to 60 group exercise classes per week, including our LES MILLS Virtual classes

 - 3 multi-purpose sports halls for almost any indoor sport including an NBA standard basketball court

 - 3 full-size, floodlit artificial pitches for football, rugby, lacrosse, hockey and more

 - 4 full-size indoor acrylic tennis courts within the Indoor Tennis and Events Arena

-- Dedicated boxing and martial arts areas
+- Dedicated boxing area

 - Social sport and activity programmes including ALL Active and Give It A Go (students and staff only)

 - Access to the Kent Sports Clinic performance, physiotherapy, and rehabilitation services (discounted rates for members)